AngryMaciek/warlock/README.md

 ## Example

 Feel free to run the pipeline and inspect the results yourself in an [interactive jupyter notebook](https://mybinder.org/v2/gh/AngryMaciek/warlock/master?labpath=notebook.ipynb) we prepared.
+Alternatively, feel free to run a small test script on your local machine with `bash testscript.sh`.

 ## Community guidelines
 For guidelines on how to contribute to the project or report issues, please see [contributing instructions](/CONTRIBUTING.md).